Outsource Bookkeeping

 Frequently Asked Questions

 Disclaimer: This article is published by Outsource Bookkeeping for general informational purposes only and is not bookkeeping, accounting, tax, payroll, or legal advice.
 Canadian tax and sales tax rules — including GST, HST, QST, PST, payroll source deductions, and CRA administrative positions — change frequently and apply differently in each province and to each business.
 Content may not be current or applicable to your situation.
-Outsource Bookkeeping is a bookkeeping service; we are not Chartered Professional Accountants (CPAs) and do not provide assurance, audit, review, or legal services.
-Always consult your CPA, tax advisor, or lawyer before acting on any information in this article.
+Outsource Bookkeeping is a bookkeeping service; we are not Chartered Professional Accountants and do not provide assurance, audit, review, or legal services.
+Always consult your accountant, tax advisor, or lawyer before acting on any information in this article.
 OutsourceBookkeeping accepts no liability for any loss arising from reliance on this content.
 See our full Disclaimer.

 Need professional bookkeeping?

-Outsource Bookkeeping delivers CPA-ready financial reports by the 10th of every month — flat rate, no surprises.
+Outsource Bookkeeping delivers CRA-ready financial reports by the 10th of every month — flat rate, no surprises.
 See our pricing →